-Template parameters can be types, values, symbols, or tuples.
+Template parameters can be types, values, symbols, or sequences.
 Types can be any type.
 Value parameters must be of an integral type, floating point type, or string type and specializations for them must resolve to an integral constant, floating point constant, null, or a string literal.
 Symbols can be any non-local symbol.
-Tuples are a sequence of 0 or more types, values or symbols.
+Sequences can contain zero or more types, values or symbols.